scality/backbeat/Using.md

 # Using Backbeat

-## Manually setup replication
+## Manually Set Up Replication

-This guide walks through the steps to manually setup replication on a source and target environment.
+This guide walks through the steps to set up replication manually on a source and target environment.

 It assumes:

 * A source environment at `http://node1`
 * A target environment at `http://node6`
-* An AWS profile `backbeat-source` in the region 'us-east-1'
+* An AWS profile `backbeat-source` in the 'us-east-1' region
-* An AWS profile `backbeat-target` in the region 'us-east-1'
+* An AWS profile `backbeat-target` in the 'us-east-1' region
 * That we want to set up a bucket `source-bucket` to replicate to another bucket `target-bucket`

-### Create roles
+### Create Roles

-Create a file backbeat-role-trust-policy.json with the following content:
+Create a file, backbeat-role-trust-policy.json, with the following content:

 ```sh
 {